Robert Lyn Nelson: Artistic career

 Nelson moved to Hawaii when he was eighteen years old.
-According to Nelson, the turning point in his life and his career occurred when he encountered a group of whales while surfing off Lahaina, Hawaii.
+According to Nelson, the turning point in his life and his career occurred when he encountered a pod of whales while surfing off Lahaina, Hawaii.
 "In learning to ride the waves, I also learned to respect the ocean...to feel its pulse with all five of my senses, and to feel its spirit at an extra-sensory level.
 It was a blend of magic and realism that I wanted to communicate in my paintings," says Nelson.
 Inspired by this "overwhelming experience", he came up with the idea of painting above- and below-water scenes on the same canvas.
 It was there that he began painting Hawaiian landscapes and seascapes.
 When he was twenty-two years old, he moved from Oahu to Maui.
 He spent a great deal of time surfing, kayaking and scuba diving in Maui, while continuing to paint and study the landscape of the Hawaiian Islands.

 Nelson grew a business around his art, Robert Lyn Nelson Studios, which was worth $5 million by the mid-1990s.
 He used commercial advertising in print, on radio and television to promote his paintings.

 Nelson's painting From Sea to Shining Sea was exhibited at the U.S. Pavilion at the 1998 World Expo in Lisbon, Portugal.
 From March to October 2001, the work was displayed at the Smithsonian Institution's National Museum of Natural History in a solo exhibition along with several of his other paintings.
 A nationwide tour sponsored by the National Marine Sanctuary System took place following this exhibition.

 He has produced and donated paintings to the National Oceanic and Atmospheric Administration.
 His painting Rainforests of the Sea was reproduced as the poster for the International Year of the Reef in 1997.
 That same year he was one of four Hawaiians to receive NOAA's Local Environmental Hero award.